Enter your zip to

 Young worker in uniform sitting on squats while fixing or fastening detail during bathtub installation work

-1. A Bath Fitter salesperson will meet with you in your home or virtually to talk about what you need.
+1. A salesperson or contractor from the company will meet with you in your home or virtually to talk about what you need.
 You’ll have all the potential customizations laid out for you.

 2. The salesperson will take measurements of your bathtub and then create a quote that reflects your choices for the remodeled bathtub.